 Global citizenship and sustainability

-How Does Peace Education Impact Us?
+How Does Peace Education Impact Individuals, Communities and Systems?

 When you engage in peace education, you begin to see a change in nearly every aspect of your life.
 The influence of peace making begins at the personal level and radiates through communities and systems.